-As mentioned earlier, a federal estate tax return (Form 706) must be filed whenever the decedent's total estate (before deductions) exceeds \$11,400,000 if the new law mentioned on Page 8 is enacted, even if it is ultimately determined that no estate tax is due.
+As mentioned earlier, a federal estate tax return (Form 706) must be filed whenever the decedent's total estate (before deductions) exceeds \$13,610,000 in 2024 if the new law mentioned on Page 8 is enacted, even if it is ultimately determined that no estate tax is due.
 The return is due within nine months of the date of death, although extensions for up to six additional months might be available.
 At over 35 pages, this form is extremely lengthy and complex, and traditionally the IRS has manually examined each and every Form 706 filed.
-Therefore, it is almost inevitable that you will need the advice of an experienced tax professional if your listing of the assets of the estate shows that its value, including both probate and non-probate assets, exceeds \$11,400,000, or even approaches that amount.
+Therefore, it is almost inevitable that you will need the advice of an experienced tax professional if your listing of the assets of the estate shows that its value, including both probate and non-probate assets, exceeds \$13,610,000 in 2024, or even approaches that amount.

-By completing the detailed inventory and valuation process described on pages 15-27, you already have much of the information needed to fill in the estate tax form.
+By completing the detailed inventory and valuation process, you already have much of the information needed to fill in the estate tax form.
 The next step is to determine and claim all available deductions and credits.
 Only then can the amount of any tax due be computed.